GUIDE 2024

 After the results of these tests are gathered, the calculated metrics are merged into the final decision.

-6. Prepare Prototypes and Reviews it
+6. Prepare Prototypes and Review them

 As discussed earlier, the prepared prototypes are launched in the market to only a small group of users who volunteer to be beta testers.
-But keep in mind that, this launch is not the official launch.
+But keep in mind that this launch is not the official launch.

 This initial launch is just to test and review the product.

+The UX writing process involves designing microcopy, conducting research, running tests, and maintaining documentation.
 This way, the UX writer notes down the identified issues.
 They also notice how a product can be improved.

 Beta testers review these prototypes and inform any issues they faced in the product usage.